RSG-Group/hyper-background/README.md

 After this, you should have your background image ready to go!

 ## Development

-***A recommended minimum Node version of Node 7 is required.
-Node 6 is an absolute minimum and will work, but we are not targeting it as Hyper uses Node 7.4 internally.***
+***The recommended Node version required in development is Node 8. while the target Node version is 7.
+Node 6 is the absolute necessity and will work, but we are not targeting it as Hyper uses Node 7.4 internally.***

-- Tests can be run via `npm test`
+- Run tests via `npm test`
 - You can bundle the plugin via `npm run build`